sarahpedgley/FINAL-PROJECT-CODE/README.md

 Sarah Pedgley, University of Birmingham, School of Computer Science

-(Add Abstract?)

-This project is a literary genre classifier that uses machine learning models and a dictionary-based algorithm to classify text into the genres: Fantasy, Sci-fi, Horror, Thriller, Mystery, and Romance.
+This project is a literary genre classifier that uses machine learning models and a dictionary-based algorithm to classify text into the genres: fantasy, sci-fi, horror, thriller, mystery, and romance.

 ## Features
 - Supports Naive Bayes, Logistic Regression, SVM, and Ensemble models.